antronerds/r2-tutorials/docs/Using_Datasets.md

    The column dropdown functions and textboxes can filter the datasets for specific characteristics, e.g. datasets with a minimal number of samples, a specific author, platform or publication date.
 You can easily combine the search functions of the different columns.

-   As an example, we want to see which large sets sets are available.
-First we write part of the word Neuroblastoma in the search box of the Tissue/Tumor column.
+   As an example, we want to see which large sets are available.
+First, we write part of the word Neuroblastoma in the search box of the Tissue/Tumor column.
 Next, we use the pull down of the N (sample number) column to order the datasets in descending order.

     ![](_static/images/Usingdatasets/UsingDataset_combine_grid_filters_v1.png "Figure 7: Combine search filters in the grid")